Synchronization of strongly connected partial DFAs and prefix codes: Introduction

-\textbf{1.5 Carefully synchronizing DFAs} For general NFAs, synchronizability can be generalized to D$i$-directability for $i = 1, 2, 3$ \cite{Imreh1999}.
+For general NFAs, synchronizability can be generalized to D$i$-directability for $i = 1, 2, 3$ \cite{Imreh1999}.
 As discussed in \cite[Section~6.3]{Vorel2016}, for partial DFAs the notions of D$1$- and D$3$-directing words both coincide with \emph{carefully synchronizing} words.
-These are words sending every state of a partial DFA to the same state, not using any undefined transitions at all.
+These are words sending every state of a partial DFA to the same state, without using any undefined transitions.
 A D$2$-directing word for a partial DFA is either carefully synchronizing or mortal (undefined for every state).
-The definitions of carefully synchronizing and D$2$-directing words are different from our definition of synchronizing words.
+The definitions of carefully synchronizing and D$2$-directing words are different from our definition of synchronizing words for partial DFAs.

 A carefully synchronizing word can be applied to a partial DFA at any moment without the risk of using an undefined transition.
-This comes at a high cost: even for strongly connected partial DFAs, the shortest carefully synchronizing words can have exponential length \cite[Proposition~9]{Vorel2016}, and the problem of checking the existence of such a word is PSPACE-complete \cite[Theorem~12]{Vorel2016}, in contrast with the case of complete DFAs.
+This comes at a high cost: even for strongly connected partial DFAs, the shortest carefully synchronizing words can have exponential length \cite[Proposition~9]{Vorel2016}, and the problem of checking the existence of such a word is \PSPACE-complete \cite[Theorem~12]{Vorel2016}, in contrast with the case of complete DFAs.
 On the contrary, the notion of a synchronizing partial DFA preserves most of the properties of a synchronizing complete DFA, at least in the strongly connected case.
 Note that every carefully synchronizing word is synchronizing, but the converse is not true.

-While for complete DFAs the property of being strongly connected is not essential for many synchronization properties \cite{Volkov2008Survey}, the situation changes dramatically for partial DFAs.
-Partial DFAs, which are not strongly connected, can have exponentially long shortest reset words, and the problem of checking the existence of a reset word is PSPACE-complete \cite{Berlinkov2014OnTwoAlgorithmicProblems}.
+While for complete DFAs the property of being strongly connected is not essential for many synchronization properties \cite{Volkov2022Survey}, the situation changes dramatically for partial DFAs.
+Partial DFAs that are not strongly connected can have exponentially long shortest reset words, and the problem of checking the existence of a reset word is \PSPACE-complete \cite{Berlinkov2014OnTwoAlgorithmicProblems}.
 Thus, strong connectivity is indeed necessary to obtain good bounds and algorithms.
 As explained above, for reactive systems and prefix codes this requirement comes naturally.